-- (1) "Quid pro quo" (Latin for "this for that") sexual harassment is characterized by explicit or implicit conditioning of a job or promotion on an applicant or employee's submission to sexual advances or other conduct based on sex. - (2) Hostile work environment sexual harassment occurs when unwelcome comments or conduct based on sex unreasonably interfere with an employee's work performance or create an intimidating, hostile, or offensive work environment. - (A) The harassment must be severe or pervasive such that it alters the conditions of the victim's employment and creates an abusive working environment.
+(1) "Quid pro quo" (Latin for "this for that") sexual harassment is characterized by explicit or implicit conditioning of a job or promotion on an applicant or employee's submission to sexual advances or other conduct based on sex.

+(2) Hostile work environment sexual harassment occurs when unwelcome comments or conduct based on sex unreasonably interfere with an employee's work performance or create an intimidating, hostile, or offensive work environment.

+(A) The harassment must be severe or pervasive such that it alters the conditions of the victim's employment and creates an abusive working environment.
 A single, unwelcomed act of harassment may be sufficiently severe so as to create an unlawful hostile work environment.
-To be unlawful, the harassment must be both subjectively and objectively severe or pervasive. - (B) A person may allege harassment even though the offensive conduct has not been directed at him or her, regardless of the gender or sexual orientation of the perpetrator. - (C) An employer or other covered entity may be liable for sexual harassment committed by a supervisor, coworker, or third party. - 1.
-An employer or other covered entity is strictly liable for the harassing conduct of its supervisors and managers, regardless of whether the employer or other covered entity knew or should have known of the harassment. - 2.
-An employer or other covered entity is liable for harassment of an employee, applicant, or independent contractor, perpetrated by an employee other than an agent or supervisor, if the entity or its agents or supervisors knows or should have known of the harassment and fails to take immediate and appropriate corrective action. - 3.
-An employer or other covered entity is liable for the sexually harassing conduct of nonemployees where the employer, or its agents or supervisors, knows or should have known of the conduct and fails to take immediate and appropriate corrective action. - 4.
-An employee who harasses a co-employee is personally liable for the harassment, regardless of whether the employer knew or should have known of the conduct and/or failed to take appropriate corrective action. - (2-g) Physical Appearance, Grooming, and Dress Standards.
+To be unlawful, the harassment must be both subjectively and objectively offensives are pervasive.

+(B) An employer or other covered entityperson-may allege be liable for sexual harassment even though the offensive conduct has not been directed at the person alleging sexual

+Fair Employment and Housing Council Modifications to Text of Proposed Amendments to the Fair Employment and Housing Act Regulations (5.4.15) harassmenthim or her, regardless of the sex, gender, gender identity, gender expression, or sexual orientation of the perpetrator.

+(C) An employer or other covered entity may be liable for sexual harassment committed by a supervisor, coworker, or third party.

+1. An employer or other covered entity is strictly liable for the harassing conduct of its supervisors and managers agents or supervisors, regardless of whether the employer or other covered entity knew or should have known of the harassment.

+2. An employer or other covered entity is liable for harassment of an employee, applicant, or independent contractor, perpetrated by an employee other than an agent or supervisor, if the entity or its agents or supervisors knows or should have known of the harassment and fails to take immediate and appropriate corrective action.

+3. An employer or other covered entity is liable for the sexually harassing conduct of nonemployees towards its own employees where the employer, or its agents or supervisors, knows or should have known of the conduct and fails to take immediate and appropriate corrective action.

+4. An employee who harasses a co-employee is personally liable for the harassment, regardless of whether the employer knew or should have known of the conduct and/or failed to take appropriate corrective action.

+(2-g) Physical Appearance, Grooming, and Dress Standards.
 It is lawful for an employer or other covered entity to impose upon an applicant or employee physical appearance, grooming or dress standards.
 However, if such a standard discriminates on the basis of sex and if it also significantly burdens the individual in his or her employment, it is unlawful.

 Note: Authority cited: Section 12935(a), Government Code.
 Reference: Sections 12920, 12921 and 12940, Government Code; Meritor Savings Bank v Vinson (1986) 477 US 57, 67-68; Harris v Forklift Systems (1993) 510 US 17, 23; Faragher v.
-City of Boca Raton (1998)

-524 US 775, 787-788; Lyle v Warner Bros.
+City of Boca Raton (1998) 524 US 775, 787-788; Lyle v Warner Bros.
 (2006) 38 Cal.4th 264, 273; Fisher v San Pedro Peninsula Hosp.
 (1989) 214 Cal.App.3d 590, 608; Miller v.
 Dept. of Corrections (2005) 36 Cal.4th 446.

 Article 6A.
-Sex Discrimination: Pregnancy, Childbirth, or Related Medical Conditions § 11035.
-Definitions.
+Sex Discrimination: Pregnancy, Childbirth, or Related Medical Conditions